 The calculation of $p$-values for the background-only hypothesis ($p_0$) is performed for a narrow resonance from $ m_X=200~\GeV $ to $ m_X=2.7~\TeV $, with a scan step of $ 1~\GeV $.
 Since the samples for the benchmark signal scenario were simulated for the $ m_X $ values in the range $ 200~\GeV < m_X < 2~\TeV $, the results of signal mass shape modeling, modeling of category fraction $ f $, and systematic uncertainties are extrapolated for the $ m_X $ values in the range $ 2~\TeV<m_X<2.7~\TeV $.

-Expected and observed upper limits, at the 95\% confidence level (CL), on the production cross-section times the product of branching ratios are calculated as a function of the mass parameters of the benchmark signal scenario, $m_X$ and $m_a$, following the CL$_\text{s}$ modified frequentist prescription~\cite{0954-3899-28-10-313}.
+Expected and observed upper limits, at the 95\% confidence level (C.L.), on the production cross section times the product of branching ratios are calculated as a function of the mass parameters of the benchmark signal scenario, $m_X$ and $m_a$, following the CL$_\text{s}$ modified frequentist prescription~\cite{0954-3899-28-10-313}.
 Upper limits are determined separately for the two final states of the benchmark signal scenario where the $a$ particle decays into either a pair of photons or three neutral pions.

-The assumptions inherent in the use of the asymptotic approximation are validated by sampling distributions of the test-statistic using pseudo-experiments, for a few signal mass points.
-The asymptotic approximation yields median values of the expected upper limits within 5\% of those calculated with a large number of pseudo-experiments for most of the values of $m_{X}$ and $m_{a}$ tested.
+The assumptions inherent in the use of the asymptotic approximation are validated by sampling distributions of the test statistic using pseudoexperiments, for a few signal mass points.
+The asymptotic approximation yields median values of the expected upper limits within 5\% of those calculated with a large number of pseudoexperiments for most of the values of $m_{X}$ and $m_{a}$ tested.
 Due to the small number of events in data in the region $ \mgg>1~\TeV $ in the high-$ \Delta E $ category, larger deviations are observed for $ m_{X} > 1~\TeV $ and large $ m_a $.
-The deviation is smaller than 5\% at $ (m_X,m_a)=(1~\TeV,10~\GeV) $, but the expected upper limits obtained from the asymptotic approximation are smaller than those from pseudo-experiments by 20\% for $ (m_X,m_a)=(1.5~\TeV,10~\GeV) $, and 30\% for $ (m_X,m_a)=(2~\TeV,10~\GeV) $.
+The deviation is smaller than 5\% at $ (m_X,m_a)=(1~\TeV,10~\GeV) $, but the expected upper limits obtained from the asymptotic approximation are smaller than those from pseudoexperiments by 20\% for $ (m_X,m_a)=(1.5~\TeV,10~\GeV) $, and 30\% for $ (m_X,m_a)=(2~\TeV,10~\GeV) $.